All

 3. Test a new variable against the new control, and continue the process.

+You can use a sentence rewriter to come up with variations for testing as well.
 By following this approach, you can isolate the impact of each variable and make informed decisions for optimizing your future newsletters.

 Optimization Strategies for Higher Engagement